vanessaaleung/data-science-notes/data-engineering/README.md

 ## MapReduce
-- splits the input data-set into independent chunks which are processed by the map tasks in a completely parallel manner
+1. splits the input data-set into independent chunks which are processed by the map tasks in a completely **parallel** manner
-- sorts the outputs of the maps, which are then input to the reduce tasks
+2. **sorts** the outputs of the maps, which are then input to the reduce tasks

+- Why:
+  - for applications which process vast amounts of data (multi-terabyte data-sets)
+  - in-parallel on large clusters (thousands of nodes)
+  - fault-tolerant

+- The total number of partitions is the same as the number of reduce tasks for the job
+- Users can control which keys (and hence records) go to which Reducer by implementing a custom Partitioner